BasBuller/PySNN/README.md

 ## __To do__

+- Allow for the trace being a vector of spikes instead of a scalar.
+- Check how traces are calculated, might want to incorporate the ability to compare pre and post spike timings for traces.

+### __Learning rules__

 - Adjust learning rule such that it is able to select which weights are learnable and which are not.
 Also adjust layer class such that the parameter __training__ is also used within STDP.
-Just make sure gradients are always turned off since we don't need those...
+Just make sure gradients are always turned off since we don't need those... a new incoming spike while the previous one has not passed through the entire synapse or time delay.

+### __Connection classes__

+- For connection class, make sure it just propagates incoming trace from pre-synaptic neurons instead of recalculating the trace.
+This is an interesting point since we have to be smart about copying the trace or not to new memory.
 - For connection class, make sure it can handle the transmission of multiple spike within the same synapse.
-Aka, it should be able to handle a new incoming spike while the previous one has not passed through the entire synapse or time delay.
+Aka, it should be able to handle
-- Allow for the trace being a vector of spikes instead of a scalar.
+- For connection class, look at how to implement delayed traces that line up well with the transmission delay of a synapse.